cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 pipenv shell
 ```

 Start acquiring the data with desired region.
-If none, then whole it will acquire for whole France. <br>
+If none, then it will acquire for whole France. <br>
 Type "-h" to see available regions.
 ```python
 python run.py <region-name>